 In addition to providing for the funeral that you desire, planning ahead also helps protect your family and loved ones.

 You should plan ahead to ensure that your death isn’t a burden on survivors.
-You want to ensure they have time to properly grieve without worrying about their finances.
+You want to give them time to properly grieve without worrying about finances.

 Estate planning and life insurance help accomplish this.
-Both things tie up loose ends on your side and give them time to properly experience their emotions.
+Both tie up loose ends on your side and give your loved ones time to work through their emotions.

 The fact is that the main goal of life insurance is to cover your final expenses, including funeral and burial fees.

-Any additional benefits depend on the particular policy as well as the specifics of whatever type of plan you’re looking for.
+Any additional benefits depend on the particular policy as well as the specifics of the type of plan you’re looking for.

 The fact is that there are many different options for life insurance.